Bachelor of Science in Chemistry

 Program Contact: Carol Fenn 203-582-8254

 We teach you to evaluate and interpret data, hone your analytical thinking skills and present the results of your scientific research to various audiences.
 Because of our small class sizes and highly accessible faculty, you’ll get plenty of support and the personal attention you need.
 An independent research project strengthens the skills you develop in the classroom.
-Companies such as Alexion Pharmaceuticals, Connecticut Agricultural Experiment Station and Lab Synergy offer real-life work experience in the form of internships which you may pursue.
+Students are encouraged to pursue real-life work experience in the form of internships.

 Your degree in chemistry qualifies you to work as a laboratory or research assistant in an academic, consumer product, pharmaceutical or industrial research or quality control laboratory upon graduation, but you’ll also have the foundation to pursue an advanced degree in a specific area of chemistry or in other fields including medicine, pharmacy, veterinary medicine or law.